simono41/dotool/README.md

 # dotool

-dotool reads commands from stdin and simulates keyboard and mouse events.
+dotool reads commands from stdin and simulates keyboard and pointer events.
 It works everywhere on Linux, including in X11, Wayland and TTYs.

 ## Install From Source

-With `go` installed, run:
+With `go` and `libxkbcommon-dev` installed, run:

     sudo ./install.sh